Abhigna-Devarasetty/Bird-Sorting-and-Puzzle-Solving-with-A-Search/README.md

 In our given dataset of major highway segments of the United States (and parts of southern Canada and northern Mexico), we have some missing data points too.
 For these missing points, we are not provided with any latitude or longitude positions for that position.
 In these cases, we have considered the average latitude and logitude of neighboorhood locations for the given place and placed an approximate latitude and longitude values.

 The best route can be found in different ways.
-Our approach is to find take latitude and longitude for both source and destination and calculate the difference between them, i.e, basically calculating the distance between both the locations.
+Our approach is to find the distance between source and destination using Haversine Formula:
+    hav(c)=hav(a-b)+sin(a)sin(b)hav(C)
+Using this formula, we calculating the distance between

 As we have to use a heuristic function and A* algorithm to find best orute.
 To apply the A* algorithm, we need to define a heuristic function and get the next intermidiate distance based on the priprity decided by the heuristic function.
 Our Heuristic function would calculate the distanc between the source and destination nodes.